This Is An Advertisment

 As a last consideration, realize that every case is unique in its facts and, therefore, in how it must be handled.
 There may be some special instructions for you to follow in a particular case.
 If so, please carry them out as soon as possible.

+(1) ANSWER EXACTLY WHAT IS ASKED AND NOTHING MORE.
+Don’t volunteer information!
 Bear in mind that the deposition is being taken by the other side in order to fish for information which will be harmful to you.
 Therefore, the less information they get, the less harm they can do to the case.
-Consequently, the rule for you to follow during the deposition is: ANSWER EXACTLY WHAT IS ASKED AND NOTHING MORE.
-Don’t volunteer information!
+Listen carefully to each question.
+Take your time.
+The deposition transcript usually does not denote long pauses, only the question and your answer.

 Your deposition will probably be the first time that the opposing lawyer gets to see you.
 It is important to make a good impression.
 You should dress as if you were going to court, to appear before a judge and jury.
 Be clean, wear neat and conservative clothing, and treat everyone politely and with respect.
 Be serious and avoid smart aleck answers.
-Do not try to outsmart the other lawyer.
+Do not try to outsmart the other lawyer (or your own).

 Come prepared to exhibit any and all injuries which you have suffered.
 Have with you all the facts and figures with respect to your time lost from work, amount of wages lost, doctor bills, etc. You should review any notes, answers to interrogatories and any instructional materials that we have given you.